42011 Big Bear Blvd

 Tip: Take it slow and be courteous.
-Hikers, mountain bikers, motorcyclists and animals also use these trails.
+Hikers, mountain bikers, motorcyclists and animals also use these 4X4 trails.

-4x4 Trails for the Casual Off-Roader
+Trails for the Casual Off-Roader

-On the North Shore, the most easily accessible off-road trail is the Gold Fever Trail.
-Pack a lunch and head up Polique Canyon for a 3-hour self-guided tour of Holcomb Valley.
-You’ll learn about Big Bear's incredible gold mining history and see some amazing views of Big Bear's back country.
-On the South Shore, take 2N10 from Mill Creek Rd.
+For our easy going drivers, Gold Fever Trail is a perfect starting point.
+Head up Polique Canyon Rd for a 3-hour self-guided tour of historic Holcomb Valley.
+Learn about Big Bear's gold mining history and see amazing views of Big Bear's back country.
+On the South Shore, Fireroad 2N10 from Mill Creek Rd is an easy drive through the forest.
 This is a seasonal road open from spring through fall.
-This can be a challenging road, so a high clearance vehicle is required and you'll need to check road conditions with the Ranger Station at 909-382-2790.
-From this trail, you can access Bluff Lake Reserve and famed Champion Lodgepole Trail.
+A high clearance vehicle is required and you'll need to check road conditions with the Ranger Station.
+From 2N10, you can access Bluff Lake Reserve and the famed Champion Lodgepole Trail.
 Get more info on these trails at the Visitor Center.

 Beginner to Intermediate Trails

+The most popular 4x4 trail in Big Bear is the road to Butler Peak Fire Lookout.
+It’s an easy drive, but only 4WD vehicles are recommended!
+The end of the trail is highlighted with sweeping views of Southern California.
 On the South Shore, the 2N10 forest road from Mill Creek Rd winds around the mountain and brings you across Skyline Ridge.
 You'll see boulder outcroppings, beautiful forested areas and spectacular views of San Gorgonio!
 Along this ridgeline, you will pass the back of Snow Summit Ski Resort and come out near Bear Mountain Ski Resort.